Posted on February 8, 2017 in Alcoholism

 Impact of Alcohol Binging

 In a 2013 study published in the journal Science Translational Medicine, a team of American and Austrian researchers used laboratory experiments on rats to assess the impact of binge drinking on your odds of eventually developing type 2 diabetes.
 These researchers concluded that a pattern of alcohol binging could significantly increase your risks for the blood sugar disorder.
 That’s true because, for more than two days after a binge comes to an end, your body develops increased resistance to the normal effects of insulin and your blood sugar level rises abnormally.
 If this situation occurs repeatedly over time, it could set the stage for the onset of diabetes.
-So, it appears that you can add a new danger to the many risks that come with binging on alcohol.
+So, it appears that you can add a new danger to the many risks that come with binging on alcohol, and add another reason to seek alcohol abuse treatment as soon as possible.

 Centers for Disease Control and Prevention: Fact Sheets – Binge Drinking https://www.cdc.gov/alcohol/fact-sheets/binge-drinking.htm